dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

 <a name="the-financial-graph-inherits-the-form-of-the-social-graph" />

+- leveraging financial aid and foreign direct investment as a means of establishing a platform for potential projection of soft power
+  - this catalyses the development of options/opportunities that may remain mostly unused until they are needed.
+  - furthermore, (to cultivate their viability), these options should be regularly exercised (more here)
+- from a social graph perspective, this effect can be optimized for flexibility and expediency of action in the future by quantifying the dynamics in social graph changes over time
+  - the analysis of social graph data science can be used as a source of intelligence to inform actions, expand flexibility of options and maximize utility of those options
+- therefore ... () ... expands efficiency, expediency, etc.

 ### [The Financial Graph Inherits the Form of the Social Graph](#the-financial-graph-inherits-the-form-of-the-social-graph)

 To understand how social and financial influence spreads through a